Hope is a Thing With Feathers

 Hope motivates and keeps us going.

-- Grounded Hope is anchored in realistic assessment of obstacles.
+Grounded Hope is anchored in realistic assessment of obstacles.
 It acknowledges the severity of a situation and finds paths forward.

-Hope isn’t related to IQ, occupation or income.
-It’s about optimism, framing, and a persistent belief in what’s possible.
+Grounded hope breeds resilience, patience and a long view which helps facilitate progress.
+It isn’t related to IQ, occupation or income.
+It’s about optimism and the persistent belief in what’s possible.

 Poet Emily Dickinson on the Power of Hope